rklaehn/rklaehn.github.io/_posts/2018-06-08-running-ipfs-gateway.md

 dig blog.klaehn.org
 ```

-will return the IP address of my IPFS gateway.
+will return the IP address of my IPFS gateway. `dig ipfs.io` will return the IP address of the IPFS gateway operated by [protocol labs](https://protocol.ai/).

 ## Virtual hosting